Cancer is a disease of the genome and the genomic features of every tumour are different.

 Oesophageal adenocarcinomas generally exhibit an extremely poor outcome (the 5-year survival is 15%), but a small number of patients have a complete response to pre-surgery chemotherapy, with subsequent long-term survival.
 Large numbers of oesophageal cancers have been sequenced and the genomic landscape of oesophageal adenocarcinoma is well characterised.
 However, it is not clear how many exceptional responders are included in these studies and no predictors of response have been reported.

+The data, which will be published shortly, show that the genomic profile of complete responders and non-responders is different.
 This information may ultimately lead to more customised therapy and better outcomes for patients with oesophageal carcinoma.